davidonete/tiled_integration_plugin/tilemaps/custom-properties.md

 - **SeparationPerElevation:** Value to determine how separated (in the Z axis) are the layers based of the Elevation custom property.

-- **SeparationPerSubElevation:** Value to determine how separated (in the Z axis) are the layers based of the SubElevation custom property.

 - **CollisionThickness:** The extrusion thickness of collision geometry when using a 3D collision domain.

 A predefined set of Custom Properties is available to download and apply to your Tiled project, which includes all the above properties.
 You can set it up by following this guide: